CumulusNetworks/docs/content/cumulus-linux-56/Layer-3/Routing/Equal-Cost-Multipath-Load-Sharing.md

 - `ar-profile-2` is the default profile for a switch with the Spectrum-4 ASIC.
 - `ar-profile-custom` includes adaptive routing settings you can change.

-If you want to make changes to a profile, you must configure the custom profile by editing the `/etc/cumulus/switchd.d/adaptive_routing_ar_profile_custom.conf` file.
+You cannot make changes to the default profiles.
+You can customize the custom profile by editing the `/etc/cumulus/switchd.d/adaptive_routing_ar_profile_custom.conf` file.
 NVUE does not provide commands.

 After changing parameter values and saving the `/etc/cumulus/switchd.d/adaptive_routing_ar_profile_custom.conf` file, you must reload `switchd` with the `sudo systemctl reload switchd.service` command.

+{{%notice note%}}
+- Use caution when making changes to the custom profile settings; modifications might impact traffic.
-If you change the `adaptive_routing.ecmp_size` parameter in the `/etc/cumulus/switchd.d/adaptive_routing_ar_profile_custom.conf` file, you must **restart** `switchd` with the `systemctl restart switchd` command.
+- If you change the `adaptive_routing.ecmp_size` parameter in the `/etc/cumulus/switchd.d/adaptive_routing_ar_profile_custom.conf` file, you must **restart** `switchd` with the `systemctl restart switchd` command.
+{{%/notice%}}

 To apply an adaptive routing profile: